North America's Trusted Peptide Source

 Peptide Safety & Handling

-For Research Use Only
+Important: Research Use Only

-• NOT for human consumption
+• NOT for human consumption - Never intended for human use

-• NOT for veterinary use
+• NOT for veterinary use - Not for use in animals

-• NOT approved as drugs or supplements
+• NOT as drugs or supplements - Not FDA approved

-• Personal Protective Equipment
+Personal Protective Equipment (PPE)

 When handling peptides in a research setting: